Designing an AI Product

 But is it feasible?

+In some areas, like patient imaging, there is a wealth of data to pull from.
+Continually checking in with data and engineering teams means we’re able to learn which problems can be solved with the available data.
 We often design these types of products with weekly meetings where we share new ideas with our clients and evolve the product together.
 In these calls, we’ll combine our user-focused perspective with our client’s business needs and their engineering expertise.

 Together, we’ll validate how our AI concepts will add value in all three dimensions.